paylike/sdk/3dsecure/index.md

 [our popup](https://github.com/paylike/sdk) which supports 3D-Secure and has been extensively tested and improved over the years.

-this information is highly simplified to give you just enough information to successfully implement 3-D Secure with Paylike.
+This information is highly simplified to give you just enough information to successfully implement 3-D Secure with Paylike.

 # How does 3-D Secure work?